At least 25 percent of women experience sexual harassment

 The good news is that many anti-discrimination laws exist to protect you and your employment.
 They also guarantee that your employer must make reasonable accommodations on your behalf.

-So what do you do if you’re facing discrimination in the workplace?
+So what do you do if you’re facing discrimination?

-The Civil Rights Act.
-The Violence Against Women Act.
-Title IX.
-The Age Discrimination in Employment Act.
-Title VII.
 There are numerous anti-discrimination laws in place meant to protect you against workplace discrimination, no matter what the form of discrimination is.
+They include:

 Before you take your employer to court, however, it’s usually best to try to resolve employment discrimination issues at work, depending on the circumstances and magnitude of the violation.
 (Of course, if the employer is violating your civil rights, ignoring discrimination laws, or engaging in discrimination in employment on a large scale, you may want to file a claim immediately.)

 It’s very likely your employer already has a discrimination and sexual harassment policy in place.
 The best policies